-4.18 Conservation in the southeastern Pacific under the framework for the Lima Convention
+4.18 Conservation in the SE Pacific under the framework for the Lima Convention

-No information on conservation in the southeastern Pacific under the framework for the Lima Convention was provided.
+No information on Conservation in the SE Pacific under the framework for the Lima Convention was provided.

-4.19 International Committee on Marine Protected Areas (ICMMPA)9
+4.19 International Committee on Marine Protected Areas (ICMMPA)

-At its 60th Annual Meeting in Santiago, Chile, the Committee endorsed support for the first International Conference on Marine Mammal Protected Areas (MPAs), which was

-6http://www.coi-ioc.org.
-7http://www.cpps-int.org.
-8http://www.imo.org.
-9http://www.icmmpa.org. subsequently held in Hawaii in 2009.
-The committee that organised the conference is now a task force of the IUCN.
-It hopes to continue its constructive relationship with the IWC and SC/64/O1 is the summary report of the second (ICMMPA) meeting.
-The meeting was held in Martinique in the French Caribbean from 7-11 November 2011.
-The aim was to seek solutions to shared problems related to marine mammal conservation and to MMPA network and site design, creation and management.
-A secondary aim was to orient those working in MMPAs to set those protected areas in the broader context of marine management.
+At its 60th annual meeting in Santiago, Chile, the Committee endorsed support for the first International Conference on Marine Mammal Protected Areas, which was subsequently held in Hawaii, in 2009.
+The committee that formed to organize that conference has remained intact and is now a task force of the IUCN.
+It hopes to continue its constructive relationship with the IWC- SC/64/O1 is the summary report of the second International Conference on Marine Mammal Protected Areas (ICMMPA) meeting.
+Some 150 marine mammal protected area (MMPA) researchers and managers as well as government and conservation group representatives from 42 countries and overseas territories convened in Martinique in the French Caribbean from 7-11 November 2011 for the Second International Conference on Marine Mammal Protected Areas (ICMMPA 2).
+The goal: to seek solutions to shared problems related to marine mammal conservation and to MMPA network and site design, creation and management.
+A secondary goal was to orient those working in MMPAs to set those protected areas in the broader context of marine management.
+The conference was co-hosted by the French MPA Agency (Agence des aires marines protégées) and the US National Oceanic and Atmospheric Administration (NOAA).
+Fifteen other international and regional sponsors, as well as a dozen supporting organizations, were actively involved.

-The conference theme was 'Endangered Spaces, Endangered Species' and workshops focused on monk seals, sirenians, river dolphins and other small and large cetaceans; special attention was given to the vaquita, the most endangered, space-restricted marine mammal in the world.
-Plenary sessions focused on:
+The conference theme of 'Endangered Spaces, Endangered Species' was explored in keynote talks, panels and workshops focusing on monk seals, sirenians, river dolphins and other small and large cetaceans.
+In several workshops and plenary talks, special attention was given to the vaquita, the most endangered, spacerestricted marine mammal in the world.
+Plenary sessions were divided into panels, followed by discussions, focusing on:

-- (1) special considerations for particularly endangered marine mammals and whether MPAs are the right tool; - (2) refining understanding of marine mammal critical habitat and hotspots to inform MMPA designation; - (3) using marine spatial planning and ecosystem-based management to address broad threats to marine mammals; - (4) managing MMPAs for localised threats and mitigation by spatial protection and other means; - (5) development of MMPAs in the wider Caribbean region; and - (6) regional cooperation for MMPA scientific and technical networking.
+(1) special considerations for particularly endangered marine mammals and whether MPAs are the right tool;

+(2) refining our understanding of marine mammal critical habitat and hotspots to inform MMPA designation;

+(3) using marine spatial planning and ecosystem-based management to address broad threats to marine mammals;(4) managing MMPAs for localized threats and mitigation by spatial protection and other means;

+(5) development of MMPAs in the wider Caribbean region; and

+(6) regional cooperation for MMPA scientific and technical networking.